 water cycle: The natural cycle of water in our environment: water vapor collects and condenses into liquid water, which in turn heats up, evaporates and returns to a water vapor state.
 The movement of water from the Earth's surface, to the atmosphere, and back to the surface again.

-- Dangerous Air - Students see how air pollution, like particulate matter, can become a global issue by tracing the movement of radiation released during an accident at the Chernobyl nuclear power plant.
+- Global Environment: Dangerous Air - Students see how air pollution, like particulate matter, can become a global issue by tracing the movement of radiation released during an accident at the Chernobyl nuclear power plant.

 Pollution is a problem everywhere today.
 Our air, water and soil all are contaminated as a result of our way of life.
 What is an example of pollution transport?
 (Answer: Water and air transport.)
 What other types of pollution do engineers help to clean up?
 (Possible answers: Acid rain, ozone, indoor air pollutants, factory and car emissions, and global warming.
 Tell the students they will learn more about these types of pollution in the next few lessons.)